 Results

-On August 28th 2014, my lab partners and I collected data from all of the plants used in this experiment and totaled the entire class’ results collectively.
+my lab partners and I collected data from all of the plants used in this experiment and totaled the entire class’ results collectively.
 Our class encountered an error, therefore our data we given to us by our professor, derived from a previous class’ experiment.
 Thirteen to fifteen plants were observed in total.
 Stem color in the P1 generation was tested and all of the groups observed that the stem color was 0 purple stem plants and 22 not purple stem plants and 32 plants had yellow-green leaves.
 For the F1 generation all 50 of the plants expressed the trait for purple stems and green leaves.
 Our given data for the F2 generation showed 35 purple stem green leaf plants, 13 purple stem yellow-green leaf plants, 12 not purple stem green leaf plants, and 4 not purple stem yellow-green leaf plants.